 Opioids are usually prescribed to patients as either extendedrelease (ER) or immediate-release (IR) formulations.
 ER opioids contain higher doses of the drug in order to provide pain relief for longer durations of time.
 Efforts to prevent the misuse of prescription opioids have, until very recently, focused solely on regulating and reformulating ER opioids to include abusedeterrent properties, since their high opioid content is preferred by drug abusers.
 In 2012, the FDA approved a Risk Evaluation and Mitigation Strategy (REMS) to manage serious risks associated with ER opioids, requiring companies marketing these products to make training available for prescribers on proper use and to educate patients about the risks.

-While efforts to restrict ER opioids have been successful, the result has been that IR formulations-the majority of which include no abuse-deterrent properties-are being prescribed in their place.
+Share of Opioid Prescriptions by Formulation, 2016 include no abuse-deterrent properties-are being prescribed in their place.
 The QuintilesIMS research found that 88% of all opioids prescribed in 2016 were IR versions of the drug.
 Since IR opioids are overwhelmingly the first exposure patients currently have to opioids, and with minimal safeguards in place to prevent misuse of these drugs, they are now the most frequent cause of opioid dependence and addiction.
 And despite the FDA's recent announcement on plans to increase safety warnings and extend REMS to cover IR opioids, there is still far more attention given to restricting ER formulations.
 There are currently nine FDA-approved, abuse-deterrent forms of ER opioids, while the only abusedeterrent IR formulation was approved in April 2017.